David Wilkie (artist): Later years

 On his return to the UK Wilkie completed the Reception of the King at the Entrance of Holyrood Palace – a curious example of a union of his earlier and later styles, a "mixture" which was very justly pronounced by Haydon to be "like oil and water".
 His Preaching of John Knox before the Lords of the Congregation had also been begun before he left for abroad; but it was painted throughout in the later style, and consequently presents a more satisfactory unity and harmony of treatment and handling.
 It was one of the most successful pictures of the artist's later period.

-In the beginning of 1830 Wilkie was appointed to succeed Sir Thomas Lawrence as painter in ordinary to the king, and in 1836 he received the honour of knighthood.
-The main figure-pictures which occupied him until the end were Columbus in the Convent at La Rabida (1835); Napoleon and Pius VII at Fontainebleau (1836); Empress Josephine and the Fortune-Teller (1837); Queen Victoria Presiding at her First Council (exhibited 1838); and General Sir David Baird Discovering the Body of Sultan Tippoo Sahib (completed 1839).
+In the beginning of 1830 Wilkie was appointed to succeed Sir Thomas Lawrence as Principal Painter in Ordinary, and in 1836 he received the honour of knighthood.
+The main figure-pictures which occupied him until the end were Christopher Columbus Explaining His Intended Voyage (1835); Napoleon and Pius VII at Fontainebleau (1836); Josephine and the Fortune-Teller (1837); Queen Victoria Presiding at her First Council (exhibited 1838); and General Sir David Baird Discovering the Body of Sultan Tippoo Sahib (completed 1839).
 His time was also much occupied with portraiture, many of his works of this class being royal commissions.
 His portraits are pictorial and excellent in general distribution, but the faces are frequently wanting in drawing and character.
 He seldom succeeded in showing his sitters at their best, and his female portraits, in particular, rarely gave satisfaction.
-A favourable example of his cabinet-sized portraits is that of Sir Robert Liston; his likeness of W. Esdaile is an admirable three-quarter length; and one of his finest full-lengths is the gallery portrait of Lord Kellie, in the town hall of Cupar.
+A favourable example of his cabinet-sized portraits is that of Sir Robert Liston; his likeness of William Esdaile is an admirable three-quarter length; and one of his finest full-lengths is the gallery portrait of John Erskine, 11th Earl of Kellie, in the town hall of Cupar.